jjhny2a/LFTP4WIN-CORE/README.md

 [Return to the Contents menu](#contents)

-`LFTP4WIN-CORE` is a solution to the problem of using `lftp` in an easy and user friendly way on Windows whilst achieving maximum performance.
+`LFTP4WIN-CORE` is a solution to the problem of using [lftp](https://lftp.yar.ru/) in an easy and user friendly way on Windows whilst achieving maximum performance.
 This is achieved using WinSCP, ConEmu, Cygwin and bash/Windows scripting.
-This is template deployed by the [LFTP4WIN](https://github.com/userdocs/LFTP4WIN) installer and applied over a configured Cygwin portable installation with a specially configured environment.
+The LFTP4WIN-CORE template is deployed by the [LFTP4WIN](https://github.com/userdocs/LFTP4WIN) installer and applied over a configured Cygwin portable installation using a specially configured and localised environment.
 It can be installed and run as a local user with no elevated privileges required.

 To help understand the project as a whole, here is a basic diagram of the work flow and how the components interact.